The average cost of stamped concrete is $5,281

 ---|---|---|

-Since wood-stamped concrete uses multiple tones to create realistic wood grain, this design costs $19 to $26 per square foot.
-At the upper end of the range, you can have minute details added by hand, such as nail heads in the boards.
+Since wood-stamped concrete uses multiple tones to create realistic wood grain, this design costs $18 to $28 per square foot.
+At the upper end of the range, you can add minute details by hand, such as nail heads on the boards.
 Wood stamps look like pine boards that have been lightly sand-blasted and finished with beveled edges.
 The higher price is well worth it since you get the appearance of natural wood with the durability of concrete.

-Stained and stamped concrete costs $8 to $26 per square foot.
-Basic designs in one color are $8 to $13 for each square foot, while complex multi-color finishes are up to $26 per square foot.
+Stained and stamped concrete costs $10 to $28 per square foot.
+Basic designs in one color are $8 to $12 for each square foot, while complex multi-color finishes are up to $28 per square foot.
 Complex designs cost a lot more due to the amount of time and effort they take.
-Staining concrete usually adds $3 to $10 to the price of your project.

-Even if these jobs aren’t needed, you’ll need to pay additional costs for base excavation, which costs $2.50 to $15 per cubic yard.
+Even if these jobs aren’t needed, you’ll need to pay additional costs for base excavation.

-Stamped patio concrete steps cost $200 to $400 per step.
+Stamped patio concrete steps cost $300 per step.
 Although this adds to the project total, adding steps to your patio can have a cohesive effect on your outdoor space.
 The price of patio steps depends on the quality of the cement, the size of the steps, the type of steps, and whether you want coatings and treads.

 Patio Step Cost Factors | Price per Step |